Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Problem-solving: Finance often involves solving complex problems.
 The ability to solve problems is a valuable attribute.

-Studying Finance at MBS
+Studying Finance at Munich Business School

 At Munich Business School, you can study International Business in the Bachelor's program with a focus on finance.
 This gives you the perfect mix of Business Studies knowledge and experience in finance to shape your future according to your own ideas.
 These are the most important facts about studying at MBS:

-Duration of Study:
+Duration of Study

 6 Semesters + Bachelor Thesis